syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Getting-Started.md

 This section explains briefly about the control structure and how to create a TreeGrid.

-1. First, create a new MVC Razor project; please refer [MVC-Getting Started](http://help.syncfusion.com/aspnetmvc/getting-started)  documentation to create new project and add necessary DLL’s and script files.
+1. First, create a new MVC Razor project, please refer [MVC-Getting Started](http://help.syncfusion.com/aspnetmvc/getting-started) documentation to create new project and add necessary DLL’s and script files.

-2. Create a data source in Controllers/HomeController.cs file, We can bind datasource to TreeGrid using Datasource property.
+2. Create a data source in Controllers/HomeController.cs file, We can bind datasource to TreeGrid using `Datasource` property.

 3. Add the following code example in the Index.cshtml file to create a TreeGrid control in the View page.